neo4j/neo4j-python-driver/docs/source/async_api.rst

 ``resolver``
 ------------
-A custom resolver function to resolve host and port values ahead of DNS resolution.
+A custom resolver function to resolve any addresses the driver receives ahead of DNS resolution.
-This function is called with a 2-tuple of (host, port) and should return an iterable of 2-tuples (host, port).
+This function is called with an :class:`.Address` and should return an iterable of :class:`.Address` objects or values that can be used to construct :class:`.Address` objects.

 If no custom resolver function is supplied, the internal resolver moves straight to regular DNS resolution.